aburch/simutrans/documentation/OTRP_information_en.md

 ## etc
 - The income/cost message can be turned off in the display settings  or by assigning a key to simple_tool[38].
 - To realize smooth traffic in an intersection, vehicles reserve tiles in the intersection.
 With b key, you can check and cancel the reservation of road.
+- Use "make halt public" tool with the shift key, and the halt belongs to the current activated player.
+With the control key, this operation can be done with no cost.

 # Compatibility
 ## Compatibility of Add-ons